-I don’t get two undercover journalists meet me, instead I get a phone call from a self-confessed Telegraph journalist, which puts me in my place 🙂
+I don’t get two undercover journalists sent to meet me.
+Instead, I get a phone call from a self-confessed Telegraph journalist, which puts me in my place.

 But as a result I’m quoted in today’s paper:

 Lib Dem activists are hoping for a series of “wins” over key policies in the New Year to provide their party with some momentum following the “neutering” of Mr Cable, whose business department lost its responsibility for media regulation in the wake of his unguarded claim he had “declared war” on Rupert Murdoch, who is bidding for complete control of BskyB.

 Upcoming battles include bankers’ bonuses – on which Mr Cable wants to impose a £7.5 billion tax but is meeting resistance from George Osborne, the Chancellor – and control orders, the controversial restrictions on terrorist suspects whose cases cannot come to court – which the Lib Dems fervently want to see scrapped – as well as the by-election.